-10 Summer Perfume Trends That Radiate Good Vibes, According to Experts
+10 Summer Perfume Trends That Radiate Good Vibes, According To Experts

 Gourmand, But Make It Fresh

-“Over the past year, we’ve indulged in rich, dessert-inspired scents,” says Howes, “but now, there’s growing conversation around blending fresher elements with traditional gourmand notes like vanilla, toffee and chocolate.”
-Howes expects to see fruitier elements come into play, and suggests looking out for bergamot, lime, cherry, strawberry and orange to cut through sweeter bases.
+“Over the past year, we’ve indulged in rich, dessert-inspired scents,” says Howes, “but now, there’s growing conversation around blending fresher elements with traditional gourmand notes like vanilla, toffee, and chocolate.”
+Howes expects to see fruitier elements come into play, and suggests looking out for bergamot, lime, cherry, strawberry, and orange to cut through sweeter bases.
 “This also provides comfort with lightness and playfulness,” says Howes.
-“Lush’s Chelsea Morning Perfume, £20, is perfect for this.
+“Lush’s Chelsea Morning Perfume, $45, is perfect for this.
 Indulgent vanilla and tonka are peppered with zesty lemon myrtle to conjure thoughts of slow Sunday mornings over breakfast.”

-Beauty editors are going wild for The 7 Virtues Amber Vanilla Eau de Parfum, £85, with sweet santal and vanilla plus fresher skin musks.
-Also try H&M Creative Visionary Eau de Toilette, £8.99, with creamy white flowers, heady patchouli and juicy guava.
+Beauty editors are going wild for The 7 Virtues Amber Vanilla Eau de Parfum, $94, with sweet santal and vanilla plus fresher skin musks.
+Also try H&M Creative Visionary Eau de Toilette, $7.99, with creamy white flowers, heady patchouli, and juicy guava.

 Vintage Vibes, Modern Mood

-This summer marks a return to classic fragrance notes like powdery orris, lush Damask rose and heady patchouli — reimagined with a modern twist, says Feeney.
+This summer marks a return to classic fragrance notes like powdery orris, lush Damask rose, and heady patchouli — reimagined with a modern twist, says Feeney.
 While these rich scents make a strong statement on their own, they're softened and uplifted by fresher, more delicate touches like lemon and peach, making them tonnes more wearable, she adds.
-Try Floral Street’s Iris Goddess Eau de Parfum, £74, with orris, lemon zest and chilli powder, and Chypre Sublime Eau de Parfum, £74, with violets, patchouli and incense.
+Try Floral Street’s Iris Goddess Eau de Parfum, $97, with orris, lemon zest and chilli powder, and Chypre Sublime Eau de Parfum, $97, with violets, patchouli and incense.

 AdvertisementADVERTISEMENT